yoandryc/CodeCut/README.md

-⸻

-💈 Gallo 420 Barbershop – All-in-One E-Commerce Platform

-🧾 General Overview

-Gallo 420 Barbershop, located in Iztapalapa, Lomas Estrellas, has been a trusted name in men’s grooming and personal care for over 4 years.
-This project transforms the physical barbershop into a 24/7 digital platform, offering:
-	•	Online sales.
-	•	Appointment management.
-	•	Service packages.
-	•	Supplier management.

-It provides reliable and accessible services for customers anytime, anywhere.

-⸻

-🧠 Project Justification

-As our reputation grows, so does the need to:
-	•	Modernize our digital presence.
-	•	Simplify the purchase of grooming products and tools.
-	•	Offer a robust appointment booking system.
-	•	Expand our operations with wholesale services.

-This project addresses these needs with innovative and customer-focused solutions.

-⸻

-📌 Mission

-Transform men’s lives through a haircut or beard grooming.
-A well-groomed appearance boosts self-esteem and builds confidence.

-🎯 Vision

-To innovate in style and customer service, positioning Gallo 420 Barbershop as one of the most recommended barbershops in Mexico City.

-We aim to become a reference point for men’s style creation and image transformation.

-⸻

-🧭 Core Values
-	•	Personalized customer service.
-	•	Commitment to cleanliness and order.
-	•	Fostering mutual trust.
-	•	Sense of urgency in service.
-	•	Flexibility for client comfort.

-⸻

-👥 Target Audience

-1. End Customers:
-	•	Children aged 6 and up.
-	•	Men aged 18 to 60 focused on personal grooming.
-	•	Primarily residents of Mexico City and surrounding areas.

-2. B2B Clients (Wholesale):
-	•	Small barbershops seeking high-quality products and personalized service.

-⸻

-🧩 Key Features

-✅ Online store.
-✅ Appointment management (barber, time, service type).
-✅ Promotions and service packages.
-✅ Brand-based catalog.
-✅ Visual portfolio of services.
-✅ Wholesale purchase area for partner barbershops.
-✅ Supplier management.
-✅ Admin dashboard with reports.
+# 💈 Gallo 420 Barbershop – All-in-One E-Commerce Platform

+Welcome to the official GitHub repository of **Gallo 420 Barbershop**, a full-featured digital platform designed to extend the barbershop experience into the online world.
+Built for clients and partners alike, this solution brings modern convenience to traditional grooming services.

+---

+## 🧾 General Overview

+**Gallo 420 Barbershop**, located in Iztapalapa, Lomas Estrellas, has been a trusted name in men’s grooming and personal care for over 4 years.
+This platform transforms our physical barbershop into a 24/7 digital hub, providing:

+- 🛒 Online product sales
+- 📅 Appointment scheduling
+- 🎁 Service packages and promotions
+- 📦 Supplier and wholesale partner management

+Our goal is to deliver reliable, accessible, and professional grooming services anytime, anywhere.

+---

+## 🧠 Project Justification

+With growing customer demand and an evolving market, we identified the need to:

+- Modernize our digital presence
+- Simplify the purchase of grooming products and tools
+- Offer a robust, flexible appointment booking system
+- Expand our business into wholesale services

+This platform directly addresses those goals with scalable, user-focused features.

+---

+## 📌 Mission

+> **"Transform men’s lives through a haircut or beard grooming."**

+We believe a well-groomed appearance enhances self-esteem, confidence, and personal success.

+---

+## 🎯 Vision

+To lead innovation in men’s grooming and customer service by becoming:

+- A highly recommended barbershop in Mexico City
+- A key reference point for modern men’s style and image transformation

+---

+## 🧭 Core Values

+- 🤝 Personalized customer service
+- 🧼 Commitment to cleanliness and order
+- 🔐 Mutual trust and respect
+- ⚡ Sense of urgency in delivery
+- 🛋️ Flexibility to ensure client comfort

+---

+## 👥 Target Audience

+### End Customers:
+- Children (6+ years old)
+- Men aged 18–60 focused on grooming and style
+- Primarily residents of Mexico City and nearby regions

+### B2B Clients:
+- Small barbershops seeking quality grooming products and personalized service

+---

+## 🧩 Key Features

+- ✅ Online store with product catalog
+- ✅ Appointment management (barber, service, time)
+- ✅ Promotions and service packages
+- ✅ Visual portfolio of haircuts and styles
+- ✅ Brand-based product browsing
+- ✅ Wholesale portal for partner barbershops
+- ✅ Supplier management system
+- ✅ Admin dashboard with performance reports

+---

+## 📂 Project Status

+> 🧪 In Development

+Stay tuned for updates, features, and deployment news.

+---

+## 🤝 Contributing

+We welcome contributions!
+If you’d like to improve or expand the platform, feel free to fork the repo, open an issue, or submit a pull request.

+---

+> “Confidence begins with a clean cut.” — *Gallo 420 Barbershop*